mautic/User-Documentation/docs/plugins/mailchimp.rst

 1. Select the Segment.

-   If you don't have a segment in [MailChimp][mailchimp] created yet, go to *MailChimp dashboard* / *Segments* / *Create List* and create one.
+   If you don't have a segment in `MailChimp`_ created yet, go to *MailChimp dashboard* / *Segments* / *Create List* and create one.

 2. Save the plugin configuration
 3. Open it again.

    The *Contact Field Mapping* tab should appear now.

-4. Configure the [field mapping][field-mapping].
+4. Configure the `field mapping`_.
 Other configuration options
 ===========

 - **Push contacts to this integration**

-   This option is checked by default.
-If you uncheck it, the plugin will not push contacts to MailChimp any more.
+   The options described below are turned on by default.
+If you leave them off, the plugin will not push contacts to MailChimp.

 - **Enable double opt in** - If MailChimp should send a confirmation email to the contacts added by this plugin.
 The contacts will have to confirm that they really want to be added to the segment.
 - **Send welcome email** - Whether MailChimp should send the welcome email.